 Le Guin resolves this at the end of the book when the returning Shevek looks through the Terran ship's view-port:

-But the ship turned, and the stars came into sight, and Anarres among them like a round bright rock: moving yet not moving, thrown by what hand, timelessly circling, creating time".
+But the ship turned, and the stars came into sight, and Anarres among them like a round bright rock: moving yet not moving, thrown by what hand, timelessly circling, creating time.

 These symbols nestle into the surface of Le Guin's narrative with clear deliberation and are no accidental embellishment to help move things along.
 The book is dense with detail, with players in the narrative, with tension, rivalry and the bonds of friendship.
 The contrast between Shevek's home moon of Anarres where all property is public property and the possessive pronoun is unknown, and Urras where 'propertarian' wealth is Earth-like and familiar is sharply drawn.
 As are the ecological differences between the two: an alien and desert Annares, prone to drought and famine, and a Urras seemingly gifted with a lush abundance of flora and fauna.
 Yet as Shevek gradually learns, both have scientific communities where his brilliance as a scientific fore-runner cannot protect him from exploitation.
 On his home moon, his senior wishes to claim credit for Shevek's own work (which shouldn't matter in a collective society).
 On Urras, the Urrasti scientists into whose care Shevek is entrusted have been tasked with acquiring his theories so that their government can gain technical and military advantage over their rivals.

 Le Guin has these power plays ebb and flow throughout the narrative.
 The cross-currents of personal and public loyalty intertwine and collide, coming to a head in the person of the awkward, socially-clumsy scientist that is Shevek.
-A sub-theme of the book concerns how a person matures from chilhood through teenage years to adulthood, finding their balanced role within society.
+A sub-theme of the book concerns how a person matures from childhood through teenage years to adulthood, finding their balanced role within society.
 It's a theme that Le Guin seems to weave with passion, with her writing craft reaching its clearest and most rooted.
 The stoic and humane Shevek seems to derive as much fulfilment from being a partner to Takver and a parent to his two daughters as to anything else and reaches for as much just before his departure for Urras:

-Fulfillment, Shevek thought, is a function of time.
+Fulfilment, Shevek thought, is a function of time.
 The search for pleasure is circular, repetitive, atemporal.
 The variety seeking of the spectator, the thrill hunter, the sexually promiscuous, always ends in the same place.
 It has an end.
 It comes to the end and has to start over.
 It is not a journey and return, but a closed cycle, a locked room, a cell.

 Outside the locked room is the landscape of time, in which the spirit may, with luck and courage, construct the fragile, makeshift, improbable roads and cities of fidelity: a landscape inhabitable by human beings.